-Running on a platform of change, the Duterte administration has introduced a number of much-needed and long-awaited reforms; some have been institutionalized through legislation.
-These game changing reforms are expected to yield net benefits to society and even provide a robust foundation on which to build resiliency.
+Running on a platform of change, the Duterte administration has introduced a number of much-needed and long-awaited reforms, some of which have been institutionalized through legislation.
+These game-changing reforms are expected to yield net benefits to society and even provide a robust foundation on which to build resiliency.
 Some reforms were admittedly radical and were expected to result in short-term negative effects given initial trade-offs.
 However, a feature of these reforms is the deliberate inclusion of safety nets to cushion the sectors that might be adversely affected, though temporarily, by the reform.

-Figure 2 re-draws the strategic framework of the PDP 2017-2022, but indicating the major reforms undertaken.
-This is followed by a discussion of the major reforms that can be used a basis of greater resilience.
+Figure 1.2 re-draws the strategic framework of the PDP 2017-2022, to indicate major reforms undertaken.
+This is followed by a discussion of the major reforms that can be used as basis for greater resilience.